Database Partitioning in System Design

 There are a few disadvantages to using vertical partitioning:

-• If the website experiences additional growth, it may be necessary to further partition a feature-specific database across multiple servers.
+• If the website experiences additional growth, it may be necessary to further partition a database across multiple servers.
 This can be time-consuming and may require additional resources.

 Data Partitioning Criteria